SERVICE

 4. What happens next

-The Board will also request a written response from the landlord to the tenant's allegation of wrongful eviction.
+The Rent Board will request that the landlord provide a written response to the tenant’s claim of wrongful eviction.

 The filing of a Report of Alleged Wrongful Eviction with the Rent Board DOES NOT delay or prevent the landlord from pursuing an eviction through the courts.